Unified Commencement Frequently Asked Questions

 Production time for announcements is 7-10 business days.

-These announcements or any other invitations will not count as tickets for the unified ceremony—see ticketing information above.
+Announcements or any other invitations will not count as tickets for the unified ceremony—see ticketing information above.

 Photographers will be at each ceremony to take photos as students are graduating, and information regarding ordering these photos will be communicated at a later date closer to the ceremonies.